pghvlaans/sbotools/README.md

     * Thanks to fourtysixandtwo and lockywolf for the report
   * sbocheck: Use --obsolete-check to download the list of obsolete scripts only; GPG verify with -g

+## Previous Changes
-See [ChangeLog.md](https://github.com/pghvlaans/sbotools/blob/master/SBO-Lib/ChangeLog.md) for a record of changes from version 1.9.
+See [ChangeLog.md](https://github.com/pghvlaans/sbotools/blob/master/SBO-Lib/ChangeLog.md) for a record of changes from version 1.9 onward.